Swiss children coercion reparation initiative

-The Swiss children coercion reparation initiative (German: Wiedergutmachungsinitiative) was a Swiss federal popular initiative to change the federal constitution, which was launched in April 2014.
+The Swiss children coercion reparation initiative (German: Wiedergutmachungsinitiative) was a Swiss federal popular initiative.
+It called for reappraisal and a fund of 500 million Swiss francs for Verdingkinder (forced child laborers) and other victims of compulsory social measures in Switzerland.

+The initiative was launched in April and submitted in December 2014.
+In 2016, a counter-proposal by the Federal Council was adopted by the Swiss Parliament.
+The Federal Act on Compulsory Social Measures and Placements Prior to 1981 largely met the demands of the initiative, which was subsequently withdrawn.

 Summary

 In April 2014, the collection of Swiss citizens' signatures started, and at least 100,000 had signed by 1 October 2015.
 The popular initiative addressed the fate of forced child labourers in Switzerland, the so-called Verdingkinder, a term formerly used in the Swiss-German language.
 Another "integration project," related to the so-called "misplaced persons," affected tens of thousands of juveniles, who were placed as labourers at Swiss farms, with low pay.
 Among them were also Fahrende or Jenisch juveniles affected by the then Swiss foundation Kinder der Landstrasse, though not their families.

 The initiative was actively supported by the Beobachter, which revealed the fates of the Verdingkinder and the Kinder der Landstrasse foundation.
 The popular initiative, set up by Guido Fluri and other prominent citizens, among them writer Lukas Hartmann, was supported among others, by the parent organization of the Swiss churches and the association of the Swiss teachers.